jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

 ================================

 * Given how flexible the framework of an EA is, there is a large and growing list of *types* of EAs
-* Their differences often come down to specific details, their encodings, and types of problems they are used for
+* Their differences often come down to specific details, their encodings, and types of problems they are designed for
+* But they are all population-based iterative processes with selection and variation mechanisms

 * Common popular EAs are

     * Genetic Algorithms